fsossai/json-parser/README.md

 ## Build Upon It

-After you `make install`, just `source enable` to facilitate the compilation of your own tool:
+After making sure that the library has been sourced (`source enable`) you can easily link it to your own tool:

 ```
-g++ YourTool.cpp $JSON_PARSER_LIBS
+g++ YourTool.cpp $(pkg-config --cflags --libs jpaser)
 ```

-where `$JSON_PARSER_LIBS` contains all the ugly absolute paths that you will need.
-Put it as the last argument.

 ## API Examples